-If you lost a loved one in an accident caused by the carelessness of another driver, contact a South Sacramento wrongful death lawyer to discuss your legal options.
+If you lost a loved one in an accident caused by another driver's carelessness, contact a South Sacramento wrongful death lawyer to discuss your legal options.
 Obviously, no amount of money will be able to bring back your loved one.
-Nevertheless, our civil justice system is confined to the recovery of economic and non-economic damages.Why You Need a Wrongful Death Lawyer
+Nevertheless, our civil justice system is confined to recovering economic and non-economic damages.Why You Need a Wrongful Death Lawyer

 First, bоth ѕidеѕ typically mееt fоr саѕе management conferences and pre-trial mediation.
-The discovery process is where the defendant’s lawyer will likely ask for several documents related to your loved one’s financial earnings and medical expenses.
+In the discovery process, the defendant's lawyer will likely ask for several documents related to your loved one's financial earnings and medical expenses.

 Many wrongful death саѕеѕ are ultimately resolved via ѕеttlеmеnt, but that cannot be guaranteed.
 In some situations, an insurance company may be reluctant to settle if contested liability or issues related to coverage.
-If you find yourself in this situation, you need a South Sacramento wrongful death attorney-prepared and ready to take your case to trial.Kinds of Damages that Can Be Pursued in a Wrongful Death Claim
+If you are in this situation, you need a South Sacramento wrongful death attorney prepared to take your case to trial.Kinds of Damages That Can Be Pursued in a Wrongful Death Claim

 Typically, there are two types of damages that you can pursue through a wrongful death claim – they are economic damages and non-economic damages.
 Generally, economic damages are itemizable harms.
 They may include the following:

 - Burial expenses

 - Lost earnings of the decedent